rfo909/CFT/doc/Doc.md

 ## Inner blocks

-An inner block is a separate "code space", where we can do loops and call out() without affecting the result of the caller.
+An Inner block is a separate "code space", where we can do loops and call out() without affecting the result of the caller.